cewi/excel/README.md

 # excel
 Cakephp plugin for generating and reading Excel files.
-Uses PHPExcel L
+Uses the excellent PHPExcel Library